This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need to change what and when you eat to prevent low blood sugar levels.
 Follow the meal plan that you and the dietitian have planned.
 The following guidelines may help you keep your blood sugar levels under control.

 - Eat 5 to 6 small meals each day instead of 3 large meals.
 Eat the same amount of carbohydrate at meals and snacks each day.
 Most people need about 3 to 4 servings of carbohydrate at meals and 1 to 2 servings for snacks.
 Do not skip meals.
 Carbohydrate counting can be used plan your meals.
-Ask your caregiver or dietitian for information about carbohydrate counting.
+Ask your healthcare provider or dietitian for information about carbohydrate counting.

 - Limit refined carbohydrates.
 Examples are white bread, pastries (pies and cakes), regular sodas, syrups, and candy.